alwinruby/sudokujs/README.md

 ####Step 3

 Test 3 - Check the rows and columns, also the 3 by 3 mini squares.
 Three tests here.
+Plus an additional one to check values.

 ####Step 4